Mat-thieu/JS_util/README.md

 	// Removes the event
 	events.off('testzor');

-	// This will give an error
+	// This will notifty you that testzor does not exist events.fire('testzor');
-	events.fire('testzor');
 }, 1500);
 ```